freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

     Old sha1sum was: '<old sha1sum>'
     New sha1sum is : '<new sha1sum>'

+It may seem redundant to receive both ``New dpkg (Debian Package) installed`` and ``Integrity checksum changed`` alerts.
+This happens because OSSEC's alerts do not track root causation: OSSEC doesn't "know" that files have changed because new packages have been installed or updated, so it reports both sets of events independently.
+As a result, these clusters of alerts are normal and
+expected: they tell you that your SecureDrop servers are properly up-to-date and patched.

+Keep an eye out for *exceptions* to this rule as you analyze your OSSEC alerts.
-These are normal alerts, and tell you that your SecureDrop servers are properly up-to-date and patched.
-Changes to configuration files, or files files unrelated to an expected package may warrant further investigation.
+Surprising changes to configuration files, or new or changed files unrelated to the daily updates, may warrant further investigation.

 Occasionally your SecureDrop Servers will send an alert for failing to connect to Tor relays.
 Since SecureDrop runs as a Tor Onion Service, it is possible